 Cost: 60p per person (if using olive oil; otherwise less)

-I know from experience that the second time you make a new dish, it's always so much easier.
-You may even find it becomes a relaxing new hobby - a bit of 'Me Time' for yourself in the kitchen!
+I know from experience that the second time you make a new dish, it's always so for yourself in the kitchen!
 Try this very simple dish that's both cheap and delicious.

 Carrot rice pilaf